microsoft/vscode-docs/docs/editor/integrated-terminal.md

 VS Code will automatically present a set of common profiles for the dropdown and also detect less common ones which will only show up when selecting a default profile.

->**Note:** Profiles won't work automatically when set in the workspace scope, you must grant the _workspace_ permissions to configure your profile or environment changes using the **Terminal: Manage Workspace Shell Permissions** command.
+>**Note:** Several terminal settings won't work automatically when set in the workspace scope, you must grant them permission to run by setting the `terminal.integrated.allowWorkspaceConfiguration` setting to true in your user settings.

 ### Configuring profiles